Air slowly clears in Eastern U.S. as fires still rage across Canada

 As the smoke poured into the United States, disrupting life around the Northeast, both countries were reminded that no border can stop a spreading environmental threat.

 The haze began to lift around the Mid-Atlantic on Thursday, bringing relief to millions who had breathed dangerously polluted air for two days.
-But the plume was still spreading, threatening cities to the south and west.
+But conditions there and in Pennsylvania on Friday were still among the worst in the country.

-Hundreds of wildfires continued to blaze across the country on Friday, as Canadians braced for what could be the worst wildfire season in recent memory.
+Hundreds of wildfires continued to blaze across Canada on Friday, as residents braced for what could be the worst wildfire season in recent memory — and one that is far from over.

 Steven Flisfeder, a warning preparedness meteorologist at Environment and Climate Change Canada, predicted that the weekend could bring better air quality in Toronto, the country’s largest city and its financial capital, thanks to some rain and cloud cover near wildfire areas, with scattered rains expected in parts of southern Ontario on Sunday.